Sokratis Kokkalis: Business

 Sokratis Kokkalis commenced business operations in Greece in 1967.
 The son of Petros Kokkalis was embraced by the business community in the country, particularly those linked with the Center Union party.
 One of them was Aris Voudouris.
 "Boudouris-Kokkalis OHG" was established in February 1967, under the trade name "GIMEX", focusing on the trade of electrical engineering and transportation machinery.
 The company represented East German companies "RTF" and "Elektrotechnik".
 During that period, they finalized significant agreements, including providing telephone sets and coupling stations to the PPC network.
 Additionally, in 1976-77, they delivered excavators and bunkers for the extensive lignite mine in Ptolemaida, which was constructed by the East German export organization "Machinen Export" with a total value of approximately 100 million DDM.

 The collaboration between the two entities came to an end in 1974, when irreconcilable differences resulted in the dissolution of the company.
 Kokkalis retained "RTF" and "Elektrotechnik" and proceeded to establish a new company, "INTEGRA", with Konstantinos Dimitriadis, a mechanical engineer, as a partner.
 Thanks to his contacts he achieved a fairly high turnover.
 His main clients are OTE and, in the electrical equipment sector, PPC.

 In 1977, along with Dimitriadis and with the approval of AHB Elektrotecnik's director, Roland Winkler, he established "INTRAKOM S.A."
 The company commenced operations with just 10 staff members who they assembled Elektrotecnik's telecommunications components and an initial capital of 5 million drachma.
 KKE was among the initial clients.
 From 1977 to 1982, the company diversified into the design, development, and manufacture of telecommunications products and systems, consistently reinvesting almost all of its yearly earnings.

 The ascension of the Left to power in 1981, which saw the election of PASOK, led to a unique and privileged relationship between Sokratis Kokkalis and the new government officials.
 Given his father's background and the connections he had fostered with the Centre Union, many of whose members, led by Prime Minister Andreas Papandreou, had aligned with PASOK in the post-war era, the businessman was regarded as a supportive figure by the new government, which extended him a favourable treatment.

 The significant business opportunity for Sokratis Kokkalis arose in the mid-1980s with the decision to modernize and digitize the Greek national telecommunications network.
 In accordance with the 1977 legislation, multinational companies were permitted to bid for government contracts if they held at least 30% of their shares in a Greek company.
-In this context INTRAKOM starts a multi-year partnership with SIEMENS.
+In this context, INTRAKOM started a multi-year partnership with SIEMENS.

 The agreements with OTE generated revenues of approximately GRD 560 billion or EUR 1.65 billion for Siemens and Intracom.
 It is estimated that, including the extensions of the contracts, particularly after 1997, the total revenue eventually reached approximately EUR 2 billion, with Intracom generating approximately EUR 1.1 billion and Siemens approximately EUR 900 million.